 Dame Kelly Holmes MBE Supports LIBRA in the Battle Against Blood Cancers

 Col Dame Kelly Holmes MBE (mil) is a proud supporter of The Lions International Blood Research Appeal (LIBRA) as she campaigns to raise awareness of blood cancer after losing her mother to myeloma.

-The double Olympic champion teamed up with LIBRA as she is encouraging people to provide support so that new lifesaving and life improving blood cancer treatments can be created.
+The double Olympic champion teamed up with LIBRA to help encourage you to provide vital support so that new lifesaving and life improving blood cancer treatments can be created.
 Dame Kelly values our diverse community and is an advocate for diversity and inclusion with special interests in mental health, LGBTQ+ rights, wellbeing, female empowerment and many more important topics

-Dame Kelly was keen to support LIBRA as we are official haematology charity for King’s College Hospital in London (King’s) where ground breaking treatments for myeloma and other gruelling blood cancers are being created.
+Dame Kelly was keen to support LIBRA as we are official haematology charity for King’s College Hospital in London (King’s) where ground breaking treatments for myeloma and other blood disorders are being created.
 Her mother Pam received treatment under the care of King’s haematology department, but sadly died in 2017.

 Dame Kelly has spoken out about her role and said: “I’m so pleased to be a LIBRA supporter.
 I was delighted to be approached by the Trustees and I really enjoy helping to raise awareness of the charity and its work for King’s.